 Vodacom and the drive for inclusion for all

-Across 2020 we spoke to six people, all working at Vodacom, about their condition and what it’s like working for Vodacom.
+Across 2020 we spoke to seven people, all working at Vodacom, about their condition and what it’s like working for Vodacom.
 These are their stories.

 Vodacom is intentional about creating an environment and culture of inclusion for all.
 This is done through various initiatives and by educating people on the various conditions other people are living with, to break stigmas and misconceptions.
 Across 2020 we spoke to six people, all working at Vodacom, about their condition and what it’s like working for Vodacom.
 Read their stories here: